 - b.
 Significance.
 This issue is arising more frequently as (1) states are strapped for revenue and are getting more aggressive, and (2) beneficiaries and individual trustees are more mobile, which may have the effect of changing the tax situs.
 Beware of naming family members as trustee without considering whether the appointment could cause the trust to be subject to income tax in the state of the trustee's residence.
 These issues are exacerbated by the use of splitting up trustee functions among co-trustees, increasing the possible likelihood of having at least one co-trustee in a state that uses the trustee's residence as a basis for taxing trusts. - c.
 Recent Trend of Cases Treating "Founder" Test as Unconstitutional.
 Four state court cases in 2013 held or suggested that Illinois, New Jersey, North Carolina (the 2013 North Carolina case merely allowed the taxpayer's case attacking the constitutionality of the tax to proceed past summary judgment), and Pennsylvania could not tax trusts merely because the settlor was a resident of those states when the trust was created.
 Linn v.
-Dep't of Revenue, 2013 IL App (4th) 121055 (2013); Kassner v.
+Dep't of Revenue, 2013 IL App (4th) 121055 (2013);

+Kassner v.
 Division of Taxation, 2013 N.J.
 Tax LEXIS 1 (2013); Kaestner 1992 Family Trust v.
 North Carolina Department of Revenue, 2013 NCBC 9 (2013 denying state's motion for summary judgment allowing case to continue); McNeil v.
 Commonwealth of Pennsylvania, Pa.
 Comm.
 Court, Nos.
 651 F.R.
 2010, 173 F.R.
 2011 (2013).
-For further discussion about the details of each of these cases, see Item 22.a of the Current Developments and Hot Topics Summary (December 2014) found here and available at www.Bessemer.com/Advisor. - 2015 Cases Rejecting State's Authority to Tax Trusts.
+For further discussion about the details of each of these cases, see Item 22.a of the Current Developments and Hot Topics Summary (December 2014) found here and available at www.Bessemer.com/Advisor.

+2015 Cases Rejecting State's Authority to Tax Trusts.
 Two of the 2013 cases have been addressed further in 2015.
 Kaestner 1992 Family Trust v.
 North Carolina Department of Revenue, 12 CVS 8740 (N.C.
 2015) was the case addressing the substantive unconstitutionality issue, following the court's earlier rejection of the state's motion for summary judgment in 2013.
 The trustee did not reside in North Carolina and no trust administration activities occurred in North Carolina, but one of the trust beneficiaries of the trust moved to North Carolina in 1997.
 The court, on summary judgment, determined that the trust through the activities of its trustee had insufficient contacts with North Carolina to support state taxation of the trust income.
 The trust sought a determination that the North Carolina statute is unconstitutional on its face, but the opinion merely concluded the statute is unconstitutional as applied to the particular trust.
 The opinion specifically observes that "the beneficiary's residence in North Carolina, standing alone, is not a sufficient contact by [a trust] with this State to support the imposition of the tax at issue," citing the Due Process Clause and the Commerce Clause of the U.S. Constitution.
-The case is being appealed by the Department of Revenue.
+The case was appealed by the Department of Revenue, but the North Carolina Court of Appeals has affirmed the lower court order refunding all taxes and penalties paid by the trust with interest, finding the state tax unconstitutional on the grounds that the minimum contacts criteria of the Due Process Clause were not satisfied, (N.C.
+Ct.
+App.
+July 5, 2016).